Study Abroad Program Overview

-UCEAP students are also supported by UC's network of EAP offices, including the Systemwide Office and the UC campus study abroad offices.
+UCEAP students are also supported by UC's network of study abroad offices, including the Systemwide Office and the UC campus study abroad offices.

 UCEAP has partnered with the Alliance for Global Education to provide this field research program.
-See the 2012 Alliance Student Handbook
+See the 2014 Alliance Program Handbook

 for more specific details about courses, internships, research & independent study, units, orientation, and housing.

 This intensive group seminar-lecture provides an overview of history, society, culture, and political economy, geared toward understanding contemporary India and preparing you for internship or research.
 You’ll spend mornings in class and afternoons developing topics under faculty and staff guidance.
 All students are expected to engage seriously with readings and associated activities, and to learn from each other as colleagues.
-Lectures, discussions, films, and field visits will involve scholars and experts in and around Pune; interactions with these professionals and academics will also open up vistas of possibility as you plan your project work.
-This seminar will be taught intensively for the first two weeks of the program, and then run concurrently with the directed research or internship for the remaining six weeks.
+Lectures, discussions, films, and field visits involve scholars and experts in and around Pune; interactions with these professionals and academics will also open up vistas of possibility as you plan your work project.
+This seminar is taught intensively for the first two weeks of the program, and then runs concurrently with your directed research or internship for the remaining six weeks.

 Directed Research or Internship:

-You’ll be matched with internship and research placements based upon academic interests articulated in your application.
-Internships require students to thoughtfully and critically integrate the academic, experiential, and professional within an organizational context, whereas directed research involves a formal research project carried out within an organization, a library, or the field.
+Students are matched with internship and research placements based upon academic interests articulated in your application.
+Internships require students to integrate thoughtfully and critically the academic, experiential, and professional within an organizational context, whereas directed research involves a formal research project carried out within an organization, in a library or out in the field.